 We were happy to find that, in conjunction with the celebration of Latvia's 100th in 2018, a project has been launched to crowd-source the transcription of historical documents, funded by the "Krišjānis Barons Folksong Cabinet."
 Originals span all the languages associated with Latvia's territory through the centuries: Latvian, Latgalian (ancient Latvian dialect), Liv (kin to Estonian), Lithuanian, Estonian, Russian, Belorussian, Hebrew, Romani ("Gypsy"), Polish, and German.
 The site is in Latvian.

-It's ten years since our interview for Pēteris Cedriņš' Marginalia LINK, which included some of Peters' own thoughts touching on the integration of Latvian society:
+It's eleven years since our interview for Pēteris Cedriņš' Marginalia LINK, which included some of Peters' own thoughts touching on the integration of Latvian society:

 Who's closer to most Latvians, in your experience — the Russian next door, or a diaspora Latvian? — When it comes to my mother being targeted as an elderly person who should be cheated out of her money by, for example, slipping a rotten cabbage into her shopping bag instead of the fresh one she pointed to, more often than not it's a Latvian that's behind the store counter.
 The need to lie and cheat to survive does not discriminate in its eventual corruption of morality.
 Stripping away the nationalist versus apartheid rhetoric, there's more in common than different.
 The Latvian and the Russian next door share largely the same experience; more importantly, they now share the same choices: I have met Russians who make wonderful Latvians; I have met Latvians who make miserable Latvians—no one can decide for you what kind of person you are or whether you truly value your homeland; only you can decide and then demonstrate your decision through your actions.